Graeme Lyall: Biography

+Honours

-He is the 2015 inductee into the Bell Awards Hall of Fame.
+He is the 2015 inductee into the Australian Jazz Bell Awards Hall of Fame.

 He became a Member of the Order of Australia on 26 January 2003, "For service to music as Artistic Director of the Western Australian Youth Jazz Orchestra, and as a musical director, composer and performer."

-He currently lives in Mount Gambier.
+He currently (2023) lives in Mount Gambier.

 Generations in Jazz

 Graeme was the Division 2 adjudicator at Generations in Jazz, an annual festival that provides an opportunity for High School big bands from around Australia to compete against each other and for students to hear live performances from the likes of, John Morrison, Ross Irwin and several others.